 Hijacking the Agenda

 Economic Power and Political Influence.
 New York.
 Russell Sage Foundation.
-Forthcoming.
+2021.
 With Chris Witko, Nate Kelly, and Jana Morgan.

 “To know who governs, we must know who controls the governing agenda.
 In this innovative book, four top political scientists show that the congressional agenda is disproportionately shaped by economic elites and the politicians most friendly to and funded by them.
 Combining sophisticated quantitative analysis and compelling case studies, Hijacking the Agenda sets a new standard for research on inequality and American democracy—and sounds a loud warning that all scholars and citizens should hear.”

 —JACOB HACKER, Stanley Resor Professor of Political Science, Yale University

 Mass Incarceration and the Judicial System

 Enns, Peter K., Youngmin Yi, Megan Comfort, Alyssa Goldman, Hedwig Lee, Christopher Muller, Sara Wakefield, Emily A. Wang, and Christopher Wildeman.
 2019.
 “What Percentage of Americans Have Ever Had a Family Member Incarcerated?
 Evidence from the Family History of Incarceration Survey (FamHIS).”
 Socius.
 Vol.5: 1-45.
 [Socius] [PDF]

 Enns, Peter K. 2016.
 Incarceration Nation: How the United States Became the Most Punitive Democracy in the World.
 New York: Cambridge University Press.